Levalicious/server-memory/README.md

   - Clear the current BCL term being constructed and reset the constructor state
   - No input required
   - Resets BCL constructor

+- **sequentialthinking**
+  - Record a thought in the knowledge graph
+  - Input: `observations` (string[], max 2, each max 140 chars), `previousCtxId` (string, optional)
+  - Creates a Thought entity and links it to the previous thought if provided
+  - Returns the new thought's context ID for chaining

 # Usage with Claude Desktop